K40Nano/K40Nano/README.md

 Connections try to mimic a file-like object, and they have:

+* open() - Opens the connection
 * send(data) - Sends data immediately.
 * write(data) - Writes data to the buffer and sends as packets complete.
 * flush() - Sends the buffer immediately.
 * buffer(data) - Buffers the data, and makes no attempt to transmit it.
-* open() - Opens the connection
 * close() - Closes the connection
-* wait() - Waits for the device to report itself done.
+* wait() - Waits for the device to report task complete.

 NanoConnection
 ---
-The NanoConnection class is based on almost exclusively a highly-streamlined version of K40 Whisperer code. and performs the interface, packetizations, and handling the usb connection to the device.
-Making the USB interactions is left to the NanoUsb class which can be switched, for testing purposes, with the MockUsb class.
+The NanoConnection class is based on almost exclusively a highly-streamlined version of K40 Whisperer code and performs the interface, packetizations, and handling the usb connection to the device.
+The USB connection is done by the NanoUsb class.
+For testing purposes, the NanoUsb class can be switched, with the MockUsb class.
+The MockUsb class will also be used if there is no valid `pyusb` install.

-NanoConnection is the encapsulation of the other key element of Whisperer: the ability to use a usb connection to communicate with the K40 Laser Cutter.
-The USB interactions are performed by the NanoUsb class, but for testing purposes there is a MockUsb.
-This may be used by default if the `pyusb` package is not configured correctly.

 If you wish to send data via the NanoConnection direcly, for example you want to feed it pre-made data from an EGV file, you would only need to open the connection, write() the data, flush() the buffer, and close() the connection.
 And the connection will deal with all the packetization and crc errors and resends for you.

 Units
 ---
 The code throughout uses mils (1/1000th of an inch).
 So 2000 is 2 inches.

 Coordinate System
 ---
 The coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
 Which is to say higher Y values mean lower on the device.
 This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which seemed to strongly imply that all Y values are negative.
-Internally the commands are all relative with a positive magnitude so this is a choice.
+Internally the commands are all relative with a positive magnitude.

 # Code Examples
----
 While NanoConnection and NanoPlotter are primary here, I've also included a couple code examples that interact with the api.
-Sometimes it isn't enough to be done correctly, it also needs to be fundamentally useful quickly.

-These are actually kind of likely to be all spun off into a different project that simply requires the API.
+These are likely to be all spun off into a different project that simply requires `K40Nano` as a requirement.

 Parsers
 ---

 There are two premade parser classes these take a filename or fileobject and a plotter.

 `parse_png` within the `PngParser` class parses a png file scanline by scanline and plots that information.
-It does this by reading the PNG directly, and iterating through the file on the fly.
-There's very little memory footprint and even a tiny device can process a huge file.
+It does this by reading the PNG directly, and making plotter calls while reading the file.
+There's very little memory footprint and even a tiny device can process a huge file without delay.

 `parse_egv` within the `EgvParser` class reads the egv file and plots that data.
-The `NanoPlotter` would then turn these commands back into .egv data and send it to the laser.
+The `NanoPlotter` would then turn these commands back into .egv data and send that to the laser.
 In the parser the .EGV files do not have any special priority.
 They are simply treated as containing vector data.
-We could, instead of doing this, just load up a NanoConnection ourselves and feed the EGV data in.
+This allows the `NanoPlotter` to optimize some things.
+If we wanted to just send the EGV data as is, we would use the a NanoConnection ourselves and feed the EGV data in, and then call `wait()` on the NanoConnection (with the assumption the EGV data has the F command in it already).

 Several other parsers could be added along these same lines.
 Load a file, interact with the API based on what the file says.
 But these should not be assumed to be a limit to the utility.
-It's all properly encapsulated and isolated.
-But, if you wanted to rig up joystick to control the K40, you could do that with a few lines of code and the API commands, parsers are only a typical uses case example.
+If you wanted to, for example, rig up joystick to control the K40, you could do that with a few lines of code and the API, parsers are only a typical uses case example.

 CLI (Command Line Interface)
 ---